Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 And on the audio side, you won't be disappointed.
 There's a wide, believable soundstage, impressive detail levels, and good timing.
 It's not the last word in attack and drive but if you can handle that, there's not much else to quibble with here.

-Read the full review: Audiolab M-DAC+
+Read our full Audiolab M-DAC+ review

 Chord's DAC dominance only continues as you go up the price spectrum.
 In performance and feature terms it’s possible to make a strong case for the Hugo TT2 to be considered the best value DAC the company makes.
 You’ve got to have a mighty transparent system (not to mention a mighty fat wallet) to justify the use of anything more expensive than this.